 In our This vs. That series, we're comparing (and contrasting) two seemingly similar products.
 A lot of products seem the same at first glance but can greatly affect the outcome of your next application.
-Today, we will compare our UL1061 wire and our UL1007 wires.
+Today, we will compare UL AWM 1061 and UL AWM 1007 wires.
 These wires may be the same category of cable, but they have multiple differences that make them unique.
-After our side by side analysis between these parts, it will be much easier to determine which will be best for your needs and specifications.
+After our side-by-side analysis between these parts, it will be much easier to determine which will be best for your next application.

-UL1061 wire and UL1007 wire are both UL approved, single-conductor wires commonly used for the internal wiring of electronic equipment.
-They are both classified as hook-up wire and lead wire, and they’re both similar in size, material, and overall construction.
+UL 1061 wire and UL 1007 wire are both UL-rated, single-conductor wires commonly used for the internal wiring of appliances and electronic equipment.
+They are both classified as hook-up wire and lead wire.
+They have similar in size, material, and overall construction.
 However, when you look closely you can see a couple of differences.

 |Conductor Size||14-30 AWG||16-32 AWG|